sjackman/white-spruce-organelles-paper/README.md

 occur twice.
 All tRNA genes are single copy, except *trnH-GUG*, *trnI-CAU*, *trnS-GCU* and *trnT-GGU*, which occur twice.
 All rRNA genes are single copy.

+All 114 genes of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.
 The genomes of the white spruce plastid and Norway spruce plastid show perfect gene synteny with no structural rearrangements.
-All 114 genes (113 in full and 1 partial) of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.

 <a name="figure-1"></a>